signers/WebGLCraft/README.md

     npm run build

-If you wanna see the game locally, you need python, and you run
+If you wanna see the game locally, you ~~need python~~, and you run

     npm start

-which simply runs

-    python -m SimpleHTTPServer

-enabling you to open the game on [http://localhost:8000/public/](http://localhost:8000/public/).
+enabling you to open the game on [http://localhost:8000/](http://localhost:8000/).

 To run the tests, simply run: